jibx/schema-library/schema-utilities/examples/opentravel-webservice/opentravel-ping/opentravel-ping-service/README.txt

 yourself, complete the following steps:

-1. Build the example by opening a command prompt, changing directory to examples/cxf-osgi (this example) and entering the following Maven
+1. Build the example by opening a command prompt, changing directory to opentravel-ping-service (this example) and enter the following Maven
    command:

      mvn install